Your booking appointment

 The booking appointment may take up to an hour, as there’s a lot to cover during this first visit.
 In some places, this will be split into two shorter sessions – you’ll be told what to expect when you register your pregnancy and the appointment is scheduled.

-If you have your booking appointment at a local hospital, you may have a dating scan at the same time.
+If you have your booking appointment at a local hospital, you may have a at the same time.
 Otherwise, this will take place during the next few weeks and you should be able to book a time with your midwife during this appointment.

 As well as going in with an idea of what your midwife will want to discuss at this first meeting, it’s good to spend some time before the appointment thinking about any questions you’d like to ask.